 Mental health sometimes suffers as a result of problems with the work environment.
 When this happens, it may be necessary to take some sick leave to focus on yourself.

-You should be able to take time off for stress, depression, or anxiety just like you can for a head cold or sickness bug.
+You can get a sick note for mental health just like you can for a head cold or sickness bug.
 Employers are expected to deal with this in a sensitive way and follow the same protocols as physical illnesses.

 If You Are Sick and Worried About How it Will Look to Your Employer